ul-mds/gecko/docs/examples/german.md

 2. Each column is assigned a list.
 This list contains entries that define how mutators should be applied.
 The syntax for each entry is `(probability, mutator)`.
 So in this case, the replacement table mutator is applied to 10% of all values in the `given_name` column.
 The remaining 90% remain untouched.
-3. It is important to supply the RNG to `mutate_data_frame` so that it always selectes the same records for mutation every time the script is run.

 For columns such as `gender`, the available options are limited.
 In this example, it can only take on the values `m` and `f`.